 Where is the school located?

-Grades PK-5 are located in our main building located in the heart of downtown Oklahoma City at 500 W. Sheridan.
-Middle school grades 6-8 will be housed at the Myriad Botanical Gardens at 301 W. Reno Avenue.
+Grades PK-4 are located in our main building located in the heart of downtown Oklahoma City at 500 W. Sheridan.
+5th-8th grades are housed in the McAlpine Center at 428 W California Ave.

 If one child in a family gets accepted, will a sibling be accepted also?